 In history books you will often find the designations before or after Christ as well.
 So Jesus has become a kind of benchmark in history.
 A life before and a life after.

 When this era was introduced, however, they made a miscalculation.
 The calculations were based on the Roman calendar of the time.
 But in the Bible book of Matthew, he writes that Jesus was born when Herod was king.
-Herod died only 4 years before the year 0.
-Probably our calendar is about 6 years behind.
+But Herod died 4 years before the year 0.
+Our calendar is probably about 6 years behind.

 07 | The red thread - even beyond death